MY NATIONAL MISSION ASSIGNMENT – Training Missionaries, Mentoring Leaders, & Developing Resources

 Sixth, I travel and do field work.
 I enjoy visiting and encouraging campus missionaries, state (i.e., district) and area (i.e., regional) leaders, and Bible schools in the Northeast, since I have served here so long.

 Seventh, I invest time and energy in the nine Campus Missionary in Training (CMIT) directors and programs in the Northeast and Southeast United States.
 CMIT programs are places where prospective new staff are trained for campus ministry.
-The nine locations that serve as Chi Alpha “boot camps” are the University of Vermont, Edinboro University (PA), West Virginia University, Fairmont State University (WV), the University of Virginia, Virginia Commonwealth University, Virginia Tech, North Carolina State University, and Columbus State University (GA).
+The nine locations that serve as Chi Alpha “boot camps” are the University of Vermont, Yale University (CT), Edinboro University (PA), West Virginia University, Fairmont State University (WV), the University of Virginia, Virginia Commonwealth University, Virginia Tech, and North Carolina State University.

 In summary, I serve as a sort of Gandalf (see Lord of the Rings) type figure in Chi Alpha world, calling, visiting, resourcing, mentoring, and encouraging Chi Alpha staff to serve the Lord with gladness and excellence.